-Open questions for home buyers is the way to go for a real estate agent.
-For example, how many times have you shown a buyer a series of houses you thought matched her needs, then ended up writing an offer for something entirely different?
-How about buyers who lose interest because you just can't locate the right property?
+How many times have you shown a buyer a series of houses you thought matched their needs, only to end up writing an offer for something entirely different?
+Have you had buyers who lose interest because you just can't locate the right property?
 Both scenarios happen to many agents, but when either is a common occurrence, it's time to figure out why.

 Real estate agents all seem to ask the standard questions:

-Many questions can be answered with a "yes" or "no," and the responses easily fed to our MLS databases.
+Questions like these can be answered with a "Yes" or "No," or at least a simple number.
+You can easily feed the responses into multiple listings service (MLS) databases.
 Unfortunately, they don't provide much information about a client's desires.

-- Instead of asking what type or size kitchen a buyer is looking for, ask how they use their kitchen area.
-Do they entertain a lot, and if they do, is it with large groups that would benefit from open spaces or small dinner parties that would be more comfortable in a formal dining room?
+Instead of asking what type or size kitchen a buyer is looking for, ask how they use their kitchen area.
+Do they entertain a lot?
+If they do, is it with large groups that would benefit from open spaces or small dinner parties that would be more comfortable in a formal dining room?

-After receiving an answer from a buyer, it's a good idea to parrot the answer and make sure you understand.
+After receiving an answer from a buyer, it's a good idea to parrot the answer and make sure you understand it.
 You can do this by saying, "I understand you want a large dining room because you need a big space to entertain."
-Receive confirmation that you're on the right track.
+Look for confirmation that you're on the right track.

-You might also ask: "How would you feel if you didn't have a formal dining room but instead found a home with a large family room?"
-Try putting trade-offs into the framework of the buyer's qualifying factors to see if the answers change.
+You might also ask, "How would you feel if you didn't have a formal dining room, but instead found a home with a large family room?"
+Try putting trade-offs into the framework of the buyer's qualifying factors to see whether the answers change.

 When buyers describe their dream home, you have to know where to find it.
 Set aside time every week to view new listings.
-Attend open houses, especially those held specifically for agents like broker tours.
+Attend open houses, especially those held specifically for agents, such as broker tours.
 Those showings give you the opportunity to get to know your fellow agents.
-Your peers are one of the best sources of information available to you, and working with them always brings rewards.
+Your peers are some of the best sources of information available to you, and working with them always brings rewards.